Dwarf Baby Tears Care Guide Planting, Growing, & Propagation

 These beautiful plants grow in bright clusters that you can use to aquascape your tank to create a lush carpeted effect.
 You can even allow them to float freely at the top of your tank, blocking some light for tank mates that may prefer subdued conditions for hideouts and breeding.

-You can use Dwarf Baby Tears to create a natural aquatic environment by growing them on driftwood and other natural porous materials, giving your aquarium a unique aquascape.
+You can use Dwarf Baby Tears to create a natural aquatic environment by growing them on driftwood and other natural porous materials, giving your aquarium a unique aquascape

 How to Choose Healthy Dwarf Baby Tears

-You can find these plants in most pet stores, but to ensure you choose healthy ones for your tank, look out for bright green shoots, no rips on the leaves, and many creamy-white roots.
+Look out for bright green shoots, no rips on the leaves, and many creamy-white roots.

 Christopher Adams